open-telemetry/opentelemetry-js-contrib/plugins/node/opentelemetry-instrumentation-aws-lambda/README.md

 The instrumentation will attempt to automatically determine the Lambda handler function to instrument.
 To do this, it relies on the `_HANDLER` environment variable which is [set by the Lambda runtime](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html#configuration-envvars-runtime).
 For most use cases, this will accurately represent the handler that should be targeted by this instrumentation.

-There exist use cases where the instrumetation's default behavior will not work.
-For these use cases, the `lambdaHandler` option should be used to explicitly specify the Lambda handler.
+There exist use cases where the `_HANDLER` environment variable does not accurately represent the module that should be targeted by this instrumentation.
+For these use cases, the `lambdaHandler` option can be used to explicitly specify the Lambda handler that should be instrumented.

 The `lambdaHandler` should be specified as a string in the format `<file>.<handler>`, where `<file>` is the name of the file that contains the handler and `<handler>` is the name of the handler function.
 For example, if the handler is defined in the file `index.js` and the handler function is named `handler`, the `lambdaHandler` should be specified as `index.handler`.